 · We will work with tenants during their stay to identify suitable move-on accommodation and where required support them to develop the skills needed to sustain longer term housing solutions.

 Questions and answers

-The proposal is to develop a 20 unit, 3 storey transitional housing scheme, comprising of 17 X 1 bedroom units and 3 X 1 bedroom wheelchair accessible units, with communal facilities and office space.
+The development is a 20 unit, 3 storey transitional housing scheme, comprising of 17 X 1 bedroom units and 3 X 1 bedroom wheelchair accessible units, with communal facilities and office space.